 The first order of business will be to establish roll and a quorum.
 This is done by the Chair at the beginning of the session and does not require a motion.
-The Chair may record absentees informally by referring to seats left vacant.
+The Chair may record absentees informally by comparing their roster to the participant list in the virtual platform.
 The Chair may also call on countries to identify themselves as present (note: there is no "present and voting").
 If member state representatives will be delayed or temporarily absent for some reason, courtesy requires that they notify the Chair beforehand.